squidfunk/mkdocs-material/docs/plugins/privacy.md

 <!-- md:version insiders-4.37.0 --> ·
 <!-- md:default `true` -->

-Use this setting to specify whether the plugin should downloads or only report external assets when they're encountered.
+Use this setting to control whether the plugin should downloads or only report external assets when they're encountered.
 If you already self-host all external assets, this setting can be used as a safety net to detect links to external assets placed by the author in pages: